SIPupstreamDesign/ChOWDER/UserGuide/en/UserGuide-en.md

 Share cameras by following one of the methods below.

--   Main Menu -> Add -> CameraShare
--   Content Tab (lower right menu) -> Add Content -> CameraShare
+-   Menubar >[Add]>[Shared Camera]
+-   [Contents] tab >[三]>[Add Content]>[Shared Camera]
--   Right-click inside the Content Tab -> Add Content -> CameraShare
+-   Right-click inside the [Contents] Tab>[Add Content]>[Shared Camera]

-Captured videos are streamed via WebRTC.
+Captured videos are streamed using WebRTC.
-For instructions on working with video contents, refer to [Working with Video Contents](#Working-with-Video-Contents).
+For instructions on working with video contents, see [Working with Video Contents](#Working-with-Video-Contents).

-The example below shows the screen after adding a shared camera to contents.

 <img src="image/AddContent_CameraShare_View.png" alt="カメラ共有の追加例" width="434" />
-*Example of an Added Shared Camera*
+*Shared a camera*

-Display Tab
+The [Display] Tab
 ---------------------------------------------------

 <img src="image/Display_TAB_2conn.png" alt="image" width="207" />
 *Display Tab*

-The Display tab shows the VirtualDisplay and all Display connected to the ChOWDER server.
-The Controller allows you to move Display within VirtualDisplay.
+The [Display] tab shows the virtual display area and all display tiles connected to the ChOWDER server.
+ChOWDER's controller page allows you to move tiles in the virtual display areas.
 Adding Contents to the arranged Display enables a shared workspace.
 Use the mouse to drag and drop Display into the VirtualDisplaySpace.
 The example above shows the environment when a client is connected.

 Virtual Display Setup